Deutsche Version

 Both, the Sitar and the Surbahar are played in a sitting position on the floor.
 The pumpkin body rests upon the musician's foot and the instrument is held in a way that the neck is in a slanted position of about 45 degrees in front of the player.
 The playing strings that run across the large bridge are plucked using a wire finger pick on the right index finger.
 The resonant strings that run across the small bridge vibrate automatically without being plucked.
 The left hand fingers the melody on the frets.
 The strings are not only pressed down on the frets but also pulled sideways.
 This technique makes the unbelievable variety of ornamentation and microtones possible that is so essential in Indian music.

 All Sitars offered by TARANG Indian Instruments are instruments by leading Indian instrument makers.
 They are, on principle, handmade unique objects and not industrially mass-produced items.
-We offer a wide variety of different manufacturers, models and Sitar styles in different appearances and sound philosophy to choose from.
-Naturally we also pay attention to your special wishes and commission a suitable instrument for you that meets your requirements.
+We offer a wide variety of different manufacturers, models and Sitar styles in different looks and sound philosophy to choose from.

-For beginners we have the simpler versions available in a price range of up to 650.-- Euro.
-The instruments do not have very high standards concerning the sound and also the quality of craftsmanship is not so high.
-More serious music lovers and musicians will be more interested in our de-luxe Sitars in the price range around 890.-- Euro, as these have a significantly better craftsmanship and also a better sound quality that can never be reached by the more inexpensive instruments.
-Instruments in the price range from 2.000.-- Euro meet the highest requirements.
+For beginners we have the simpler versions available in a price range of 450 to 650 Euros.
+The instruments do not have very high standards concerning the sound and also the quality of craftsmanship is a little bit simpler but with the branded starter models being made with good craftsmanship and having good sound qualities.
+More serious music lovers and musicians will be more interested in our de-luxe Sitars in the price range of around 990 Euros, as these have a significantly better craftsmanship and also a better sound quality that can never be reached by the more inexpensive instruments.
+Instruments in the price range starting from 1.300 Euros meet the highest requirements.
 Here highest-quality materials are crafted carefully according to the traditional art of instrument-making.
 These instruments have brilliant sound qualities and their craftsmanship and high-grade design make them instruments for life.